 Retrograde rotation: This is a rotational motion which is backwards relative to the orbital motion that an object has.
 All of the planets move around the Sun in a direct (eastward) direction, but three of them (Venus, Uranus and Pluto) rotate in a retrograde (westward) direction, and are said to have a retrograde rotation.
 Do not confuse revolution, or motion around an orbit, with rotation, or turning about an axis.
 Even though some planets have retrograde rotation, no planet has retrograde revolution.
 All the planets go around the Sun in the same (eastward) direction.

 Retrograde motion of Mars.
-Under normal circumstances, the planet appears to move to the East (upwards, in the diagram), but when it is being overtaken by the Earth, our faster motion makes Mars appear to be going backwards (downwards, in the diagram).
+Under normal circumstances the planet appears to move to the East (upwards in the diagram), but when it is being overtaken by the Earth our faster motion makes Mars appear to be going backwards (downwards in the diagram).
 The normal motion is called direct motion, and the backwards motion is called retrograde motion.
 (Unfortunately, the positions of the planets in the left part of the diagram are very badly shown, making this diagram less useful than it could be, so it will be replaced with a better one at a later date.
 In particular, the diagram incorrectly shows Mars moving further and faster than the Earth in some parts of their orbits, which is impossible.
 On the average, the Earth moves nearly 24% further and faster than Mars in any given period of time.
 If Mars is near perihelion it does move faster than usual, but only about 10% faster, so it never moves around the Sun faster than the Earth.)

 The motion of Mars during its retrograde motion of 1965.

 As noted in the diagram, such motion occurs at opposition